Recently Updated Collectibles

 Tiffany Lamp Wisteria Pattern

-Antiques & Decorative Arts · Updated about 1 month ago
+Antiques & Decorative Arts · Updated 3 months ago

 It wasn't Louis Comfort Tiffany who designed it.
 The Wisteria lamp - cascading purple and blue blossoms in leaded glass, perched on a bronze tree-trunk base - was created by Clara Driscoll, head of the Women's Glass Cutting Department at Tiffany Studios.
 Her role wasn't recognized until 2007, whe...